MRIOSU/AERC/README.md

-# AERC
-Automatic Extracton of Respiratory signal in CMR
+# AERC （Automatic Extracton of Respiratory signal in CMR